 Tis’ the season for giving, family, hot cocoa, and COOKIES!
 When I think about Christmas time growing up, I always think about my grandma’s nutball cookies.
-Now that I am not eating as much gluten these days (my tummy feels so much better) I decided to recreate them (with some changes) and rename them (nutballs just doesn’t sound great lol).
-And that is how these Gluten-Free Snowball Cookies were born!
+Now that I am not eating as much gluten these days, I decided to recreate them (with some changes) and rename them (nutballs just don’t sound great lol).
+And that is how these Gluten Free Snowball Cookies were born!

 - 2 cups Bob's Red Mill Gluten-Free 1-1 Baking Flour

 - 1/2 cup powder sugar plus more for rolling cooking in after baking

 - 1 tsp almond extract

 - Cream together butter and sugar in a large mixing bowl